Faster shortest-path algorithms using the acyclic-connected tree: Computing the A-C tree

 \section{Computing the A-C tree}

 We proved in Theorem~\ref{thm: correctness} that the A-C tree defines a nesting decomposition of minimal width.
-However, in order to use this to compute shortest paths we must also compute the A-C tree very efficiently.
-In this section we combine some classical linear-time algorithms (dominator trees, depth-first-search and strongly connected components) to achieve an algorithm which computes the A-C tree in linear time (Algorithm~\ref{alg:ac decomposition}).
+However, for this to be useful for solving SSSP, we must also be able to compute the A-C tree efficiently.
+In this section we combine some classical linear-time algorithms (dominator trees, depth-first-search and strongly connected components) to achieve a linear-time algorithm for computing the A-C tree (Algorithm~\ref{alg:ac decomposition}).

-The first (and most technical) step of A-C tree computation is construction of the dominator tree.
+The first (and most technical) step of A-C tree computation is the construction of the dominator tree.
 Fortunately, several decades of algorithmic work has established linear-time algorithms for this problem \cite{alstrup1999dominators}.
 The second step, recalling Definition~\ref{def: AC tree}, is to group the children $C(a)$ of a node $a$ in the dominator tree into components, defined by reachability in the induced subgraph $D(a)$.
-The main challenge of this step is efficiently constructing the induced graphs $G_a$ whose nodes are $C(a)$ and where there is an arc $\arc{u}{v}$ in $G_a$ if there is a path $\pth{u}{v}$ in $G[D(a)]$.
+The main challenge of this step is to efficiently construct the induced graphs $G_a$ whose nodes are $C(a)$ and where there is an arc $\arc{u}{v}$ in $G_a$ if there is a path $\pth{u}{v}$ in $G[D(a)]$.
 In Algorithm~\ref{alg:compress}, we show how to construct the graphs $G_a$ for every $a$ in linear time using a variant of depth-first search.
 Once each graph $G_a$ has been constructed, we can run a linear-time strongly connected components algorithm (such as \cite{tarjan1972depth}) on each $G_a$ from $a$ to generate the components of $G_a$ in topological order, giving the children of $a$ in the A-C tree.